Ardmane History, Family Crest & Coats of Arms

 Early Notables of the Ardmane family (pre 1700)

-More information is included under the topic Early Ardmane Notables in all our PDF Extended History products and printed products wherever possible.
+Another 49 words (4 lines of text) are included under the topic Early Ardmane Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Ardmane family to Ireland